Juli03-22/sgi-server/README.md

 - Verify that the browser supports WebAuthn
 - Try in updated Chrome/Firefox
 - Check that the key is properly connected

+### "Sesión invalidada" / Session invalidated
+Cause: Your role or password changed, or an admin reset your account.
+Log in again—this is a security measure (`session_version` mismatch).

+### WebAuthn replay suspect alert
+If a credential's `sign_count` does not increase between authentications, an alert row is created.
+Access is still granted (to reduce false positives) but administrators should review and potentially revoke the credential if repeated.

+## 🧪 Recommended Hardening (Production)
+- Enforce HTTPS (TLS) via reverse proxy (nginx / Caddy)
+- Set cookies: `SESSION_COOKIE_SECURE=True`, `SESSION_COOKIE_SAMESITE='Strict'`
+- Add rate limiting (e.g. Flask-Limiter) to login, WebAuthn, role change, password reset
+- Migrate from SQLite to PostgreSQL for integrity & concurrency
+- Externalize and rotate secrets (env vars / secret manager)
+- Centralize audit & alerts to SIEM (Elastic / Splunk)
+- Add CSP & security headers (Flask-Talisman or custom middleware)
+- Consider WebAuthn-only elevation for sensitive admin actions

 ## 📝 Contributing